 What Can I Use Instead Of Saffron

 Safflower is an ideal replacement for saffron as it is so much more affordable, sometimes referred to as Mexican Saffron you can buy it as dried petals.
 We recommend buying Safflower Herb as petals as you will be able to use it as you would do normal saffron, just in much larger quantities – around 6 times the amount.
 So, what is safflower?
 It originates from the asteracea family and is therefore not related to saffron at all.
 It has been a crop since 2500BC in Mesoptamia and is still commercially grown for it’s beneficial oil.
 Used widely in cooking including as a main ingredient in vegetable oil, you can also use the petals in herbal teas, rich in color and health benefits.

 Safflower does not have the taste profile of saffron.
 It is far more subtle, almost bland.
 This means it can be added reliably for the vibrant yellow color, but not to enhance flavor.
 So think about using it in combination with other herbs and spices to replicate the benefits of saffron.
 A pinch of saffron would need about six times as much safflower for color, then add a teaspoon of honey for the sweetness.
 This can be added to white wine when you brown off some onions and safflower.

 Poor Man’s Saffron – Annatto grows in abundance in Latin America and the Caribbean.

 Mix the seeds with boiled water and let them infuse during the steeping process for around 30 minutes.
 The colored water can then be added into paella or bouillabaisse.
 This will be something you can scale up or down depending on depth of flavor required but measurements should be in the ratio of one cup water to 2 heaped teaspoons of seeds.
 If you want to make up an oil the same quantities will need to be added and the seeds gently toasted in the oil over a medium heat.
 Once the seeds sizzle and crack toss them in the oil and remove from the heat.
 Wait until the oil has cooled and remove the seeds.
 Decant into a sterilized air tight container and store in a cool dry place for up to 3 months.

 Turmeric is a great substitute for the color that you can develop when using saffron, but real caution should be exercised as turmeric has a very distinct flavor of it’s own.
 One which will not complement all dishes, paella or bouillabaisse would be overwhelmed by the aroma alone.

-- Paprika will work well with the Turmeric as it has a sweeter taste profile.
+Paprika will work well with the turmeric as it has a sweeter taste profile.
 Mix half a teaspoon of paprika with half a teaspoon of Turmeric for a more subtle replacement for saffron.
 Use as an ingredient for the water you are using or at the earlier stage when browning any meats, or onions.

-- In Paella and similar dishes using the color and flavor from chorizo is a a common substitute for the more expensive saffron.
+In Paella and similar dishes using the color and flavor from chorizo is a a common substitute for the more expensive saffron.
 Nowhere near as vibrant in color the use of cured meats can benefit a dish in other ways as it adds to the depth of flavor if added when browning of other meats.

-Expensive herbs can cost a lot more than the price of the ingredient.
+Expensive herbs and spices can cost a lot more than the price of the ingredient.
 Air miles will always be an issue when we are buying herbs and spices from abroad.
 However one major concern that you may have is workers conditions and it is great to see that spices like vanilla and saffron are now available from Fairtrade producers too.